You have a small job or even a larger weld to do on a piece that lives out doors.

 You can weld outdoors, which should solve the ventilation question.

 It is the process of choice for welding galvanized steel.

-I have a fuller explanation on the uses of flux core wire and welding galvanized steel is just one of them.
-Head over to my document on the subject for a complete 101.
+You’ll find a fuller explanation on the uses of flux core wire.
+And welding galvanized steel is just one of them.
+Head over to a document on the subject for a complete 101.

 The considerations are the same whether welding galvanized or not.
 Choose the wire based on the capability of your welder and the wire properties.

 Check the brand of flux core wire is suitable for welding galvanized steel.